EmanuelTabian/rideshare-copilot-backend/README.md

   - Full CRUD operations (Create, Read, Update, Delete) for car rental posts, allowing users to add, edit, or remove posts through the frontend app's form.
   - User Foreign Key set to CASCADE.
 Car Posts associated with a removed user automatically get deleted.
   - Car post updates support image uploads, with presigned URLs generated for secure image upload to AWS S3.
 The app tests two different methods for handling image uploads during car post creation and updates.
+  - For more information about the direct upload process implementation and how it works, refer to this [HackSoft article](https://www.hacksoft.io/blog/direct-to-s3-file-upload-with-django).

 - File management: